ChrisSc/agentic-patterns/README.md

 # Agentic Patterns

-A central collection of production-ready agentic workflow templates for building AI-powered applications with Claude.
+A central collection of turn-key agentic workflow templates for building AI-powered applications with Claude.

 ## What Are Agentic Patterns?